New Model Flying Definition and BMFA Membership Insurance

 In order to address this area of concern we have implemented a membership extension that includes insurance cover for activity which falls into a new Data, Development and Demonstration category of activity.

 The new definition covers a wide range of activity that falls outside of the Sport and Recreation definition, but does not trigger the requirements for Commercial Operation (for example, because no payment is made for flights).
 The membership extension includes broad insurance coverage for D, D and D activity, and if you are undertaking flights where the purpose is clearly other than Sport and Recreation but not Commercial Operation, then you may be able to benefit from the cover provided under the membership extension.

 The long term aim is that the definition will feature in CAP 658, and the CAA have confirmed their support for the move, however, the legal wheels turn relatively slowly so it may take a while for the wording to appear in the relevant document.

 The definitions wording is reproduced below, study carefully and of course call the office to discuss your proposed activity if you are not sure where it fits, as already outlined, by far the vast majority of BMFA members activity falls within the existing Sport and Recreation definition.

 1. SPORT AND RECREATIONAL (existing): Flights undertaken where the primary purpose is enjoyment derived from the observation, control, piloting and display of model aircraft.
 This includes the capturing of images and footage for the purpose of personal entertainment and recreation.

-3. AERIAL WORK (existing): Flights undertaken for the sole purpose of commercial or personal financial gain and carried out in compliance with CAA requirements for this activity (this is not model flying).
+3. COMMERCIAL OPERATION (existing): Flights undertaken for the sole purpose of commercial or personal financial gain and carried out in compliance with CAA requirements for this activity (this is not model flying).

 There is an additional fee of £75.00 payable to activate the membership extension.